Chandrasekhar limit: Super-Chandrasekhar mass supernovas

 In April 2003, the Supernova Legacy Survey observed a type Ia supernova, designated SNLS-03D3bb, in a galaxy approximately 4 billion light years away.
-According to a group of astronomers at the University of Toronto and elsewhere, the observations of this supernova are best explained by assuming that it arose from a white dwarf that had grown to twice the mass of the Sun before exploding.
+According to astronomers at the University of Toronto and elsewhere, the observations of this supernova are best explained by assuming that it arose from a white dwarf that had grown to twice the mass of the Sun before exploding.

 They believe that the star, dubbed the "Champagne Supernova" may have been spinning so fast that a centrifugal tendency allowed it to exceed the limit.
 Alternatively, the supernova may have resulted from the merger of two white dwarfs, so that the limit was only violated momentarily.
+Another way to potentially explain the problem of the Champagne Supernova was considering it the result of an aspherical explosion of a white dwarf.
+However, spectropolarimetric observations of SN 2009dc showed it had a polarization smaller than 0.3, making the large asphericity theory unlikely.
 Nevertheless, they point out that this observation poses a challenge to the use of type Ia supernovae as standard candles.

 Since the observation of the Champagne Supernova in 2003, several more type Ia supernovae have been observed that are very bright, and thought to have originated from white dwarfs whose masses exceeded the Chandrasekhar limit.
 These include SN 2006gz, SN 2007if, and SN 2009dc.
-The super-Chandrasekhar mass white dwarfs that gave rise to these supernovae are believed to have had masses up to 2.4–2.8 solar masses.
-One way to potentially explain the problem of the Champagne Supernova was considering it the result of an aspherical explosion of a white dwarf.
-However, spectropolarimetric observations of SN 2009dc showed it had a polarization smaller than 0.3, making the large asphericity theory unlikely.
+These super-Chandrasekhar mass white dwarfs are believed to have had masses up to 2.4–2.8 solar masses.

+Theoretical studies of white dwarf stars with very high magnetic fields predict Landau quantization of the electron gas and under these conditions the white dwarf can form from a mass exceeding the Chandrasekhar limit.

 Tolman–Oppenheimer–Volkoff limit

-After a supernova explosion, a neutron star may be left behind (except Ia type supernova explosion, which never leaves any remnants behind).
-These objects are even more compact than white dwarfs and are also supported, in part, by degeneracy pressure.
-A neutron star, however, is so massive and compressed that electrons and protons have combined to form neutrons, and the star is thus supported by neutron degeneracy pressure (as well as short-range repulsive neutron-neutron interactions mediated by the strong force) instead of electron degeneracy pressure.
-The limiting value for neutron star mass, analogous to the Chandrasekhar limit, is known as the Tolman–Oppenheimer–Volkoff limit.
+Stars sufficiently massive to pass the Chandrasekhar limit provided by electron degeneracy pressure do not become white dwarf stars.
+Instead they explode as supernovae.
+If the final mass is below the Tolman–Oppenheimer–Volkoff limit, then neutron degeneracy pressure contributes to the balance against gravity and the result will be a neutron star; but if the total mass is above the Tolman-Oppenheimer-Volkhoff limit, the result will be a black hole.